pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 ### Chapter 6: Sunday Morning

 Fletcher didn't sleep.
-He sat in his armchair in the dark, the whisky untouched on the table beside him, listening to the city groan under the weight of the fog.
+He sat in his armchair in the dark, the whisky untouched on the table beside him, its amber depths catching no light in the blackness, like a failed promise of warmth.
+He listened to the city groan under the weight of the fog.
 Every creak of the floorboards, every rattle of the window pane was a prelude to the return of "The Press."
 He spent the night in a state of hyper-vigilance, his muscles screaming with a phantom ache where the pressure had squeezed him.
 His own body felt alien to him, a fragile vessel that had been intimately, terrifyingly violated.

 Arriving at Scotland Yard on Sunday morning felt like walking into his own court-martial.
 He moved stiffly, his ribs a cage of fire, his mind a numb landscape of dread.
 The report on Mrs. Gable's death would be on Davies' desk by now, his own name prominent as the attending detective.
 He hadn't just ignored an order; he had sprinted headlong past it.